occivink/mpv-gallery-view/README.md

 # run first without -delete to be sure
 find ~/.mpv_thumbs_dir/ -maxdepth 1 -type f -amin +$min -delete
 ```
-You could even schedule it, with a systemd timer for example.

 Thumbnails are raw bgra, which is somewhat wasteful.
 With the default settings, a thumbnail uses 81KB (around 13k thumbnails in a GB).